The Local Projection Residual Bootstrap for AR(1) Models: Uniform Consistency

-\begin{remark} For short horizons (fixed $h$), the confidence interval $C_n^*(h,1-\alpha)$ based on the LP-residual bootstrap is a simpler alternative to the available but computationally intensive method known as the grid bootstrap (\cite{hansen1999grid,Mikusheva2012}).
-The grid bootstrap is a method to construct confidence intervals for the parameter $\beta(\rho,h)$ defined in \eqref{eq:beta} based on test inversion. \cite{Mikusheva2007,Mikusheva2012} shows that the grid bootstrap provides confidence intervals that are uniformly asymptotically valid in the sense that its asymptotic coverage probability is equal to $1-\alpha$ uniformly on $\rho \in [-1,1]$; therefore, the grid bootstrap is an alternative method to our confidence intervals for short horizons.
-However, the grid bootstrap needs to compute bootstrap critical values over a grid of points since it relies on test inversion, which makes its procedure computationally intensive.
-In contrast, our proposal has the same theoretical properties and requires computing only one bootstrap critical value.
-Furthermore, our confidence interval $C_n^*(h,1-\alpha)$ has theoretical guarantees on intermediate horizons (e.g., $h = o\left(n\right)$). \end{remark}
+\begin{remark} For short horizons (fixed $h$), the available grid bootstrap (\cite{hansen1999grid,Mikusheva2012}) is a valid alternative to our bootstrap confidence interval $C_n^*(h,1-\alpha)$ when the conditional variance of the shocks is constant.
+The grid bootstrap is a method to construct confidence intervals for the parameter $\beta(\rho,h)$ defined in \eqref{eq:beta} based on test inversion. \cite{Mikusheva2007,Mikusheva2012} shows that the grid bootstrap provides confidence intervals that are uniformly asymptotically valid in the sense that its asymptotic coverage probability is equal to $1-\alpha$ uniformly on $\rho \in [-1,1]$.
+Nevertheless, when the conditional variance of the shocks is not constant (e.g., GARCH shocks), it is unknown if the confidence intervals based on the grid bootstrap are valid.
+In contrast, $C_n^*(h,1-\alpha)$ remains valid for a larger class of AR(1) models.
+We include the grid bootstrap presented in \citet[Section 3.3]{Mikusheva2012} in our simulation study presented in Section \ref{sec:simulation_study}. \end{remark}

 \begin{remark} If we restrict our analysis to data-generating processes with weak dependence (e.g., $|\rho| \le 1-a$ for some $a \in (0,1)$) and consider stronger assumptions in the distribution of the shocks $\{u_t: 1 \le t \le n\}$, then both claims in \eqref{eq:thm_consistency} and \eqref{eq:thm_CI_bootstrap} can hold for long horizons (e.g., $h_n \le (1-b)n$ for some $b \in (0,1)$).
 In other words, the confidence interval $C_n^*(h,1-\alpha)$ has theoretical guarantees for long horizons under certain conditions.
-Assumptions 1-2 in \cite{MO-PM2020} are sufficient to guarantee this claim; a formal proof can be derived following the same strategy presented in Appendix \ref{sec:appendix_a} to prove Theorem \ref{thm:consistency} and \ref{thm:CI_bootstrap}. \end{remark}
+Assumptions 1-2 in \cite{MO-PM2020} are sufficient to guarantee this claim; a formal proof can be derived following the same strategy presented in Appendix \ref{sec:appendix_a} to prove Theorem \ref{thm:consistency} and \ref{thm:CI_bootstrap}.
+In particular, the proof of Theorem \ref{thm:sequence_models} can be adapted for long horizons since $|\rho| \le 1-a$ implies that $g(\rho,h_n)^2/(n-h_n) \to 0$ as $n \to \infty$ for any $h_n \le (1-b) n$, where $g(\rho,h) = \{ \sum_{\ell=1}^{h} \rho^{2(\ell-1)} \}^{1/2}$.
+This technical condition was satisfied when $|\rho| \le 1$ and $h_n = o(n)$. \end{remark}